ViktorGox/ProjectClientOnBoardGitProject/Documents/Functional Design.md

 meticulous planning vital for building a resilient and user-friendly system.

 - `revision history:`
-In first revision, we have added the requirements and the use case diagrams.
-In the second revision, we have added the influence matrix and the wireframes.
-In the second revision, we have added the Introduction, Problem Statement and Solution Overview.
-Also, we have updated the wireframes and the requirements.
+In first revision, we have added the requirements.
+In the second revision, we have added the Introduction, Problem Statement and Solution
+Overview,and Exceptional handling Also, we have updated the requirements and moved the wireframes from system design to functional design.

 ## Problem Statement
 The current regression testing process using Scrum boards in Jetbrains Space has the following problems: